-With a great deal of effort and I suspect a lot of swearing (always helps in my experience) my restorer and his mate have managed to get the hubs to bits, replace the knackered offside wheel bearing and repair the semi-trailing arms.
+With a great deal of effort and I suspect a lot of swearing (always helps in my experience) Paul and Andy have managed to get the hubs to bits, replace the knackered offside wheel bearing and repair the semi-trailing arms.
 New spring seats have been fabricated and welded on to the arms.
-Finally everything has been coated with more of that grey anti-stonechip underseal stuff to hopefully keep out the tin worm in future:
+Finally everything has been coated with more of that grey anti-stonechip underseal stuff (Gravitex I think) to hopefully keep out the tin worm in future:

 I managed to source a new offside disc backing plate from GM6 Spares in Cornwall, but the nearside one is not nearly so bad.
 It’s perforated in places but is repairable.

 Still to do is to finish off the front of the car (i.e. putting the wings back on), the replacement of fuel and brake lines and the refurb of the brake callipers.
 And not forgetting the paint job of course.
 But so long as no other horrors are discovered I think we could be looking at next Spring for completion of the car.

 Not a big change from last time but a first taste of what the car will eventually look like when she gets her new paint all over.
 Under the bonnet now looks absolutely gorgeous!

 It’s hard to believe the transformation of that nearside suspension turret compared to a couple of years ago:

 Underneath, both front wings have got plenty of anti-stonechip on them so that hopefully the car won’t be rusting again for a very long time: